CognitiveScale/cortex-certifai-examples/models/containerized_model/README.md

 Define the dataset columns in `src/prediction_service.py` under the `COLUMNS` variable. `COLUMNS` is expected to be a `list of strings`.

+Note: The "outcome" column should not be included.

 Fill in the `_get_prediction_class` in `src/prediction_service.py` to return the appropriate class label for your model's outcomes.